 You have asked our opinion concerning the federal income tax matters pertaining to Simon Property Group, Inc. ("SPG") and SPG Realty Consultants, Inc. ("SRC" and together with SPG, the "Companies") in connection with the Registration Statement on Form S-3 (File Nos.
-333-86086 and 333-86086-01) of the Companies (the "Registration Statement") filed with the Securities and Exchange Commission (the "Commission").
-The Registration Statement relates to paired shares of the Companies' common stock to be sold from time to time by the selling stockholders named therein.
-All capitalized terms used herein have their respective meanings set forth in the Registration Statement unless otherwise stated.
+333-68938 and 333-68938-01) of the Companies (the "Registration Statement") filed with the Securities and Exchange Commission (the "Commission").
+The Registration Statement relates to the issuance by the Companies, from time to time, of common stock, preferred stock, depository shares and warrants.
+All capitalized terms used herein have their respective meanings set forth in the Registration Statement.

-In rendering the opinions expressed herein, we have examined the Registration Statement and all amendments to date, the organizational documents of the Companies, the Seventh Amended and Restated Agreement of Limited Partnership of Simon Property Group, L.P. (the "Operating Partnership"), and such other documents, records and instruments as we have deemed necessary in order to enable us to render the opinions expressed herein.
+In rendering the opinions expressed herein, we have examined the Registration Statement and all amendments to date, the organizational documents of the Companies, the Seventh Amended and Restated Agreement of Limited Partnership of Simon Property Group, L.P. (the "Operating Partnership"), the organizational documents of Retail Property Trust ("RPT"), and such other documents, records and instruments as we have deemed necessary in order to enable us to render the opinions expressed herein.

 In our examination of documents, we have assumed, with your consent, (i) that all documents submitted to us are authentic originals, or if submitted as photocopies, that they faithfully reproduce the originals thereof; (ii) that all such documents have been or will be duly executed to the extent required; (iii) that all representations and statements set forth in such documents are true and correct; (iv) that any representation or statement made as a belief or made "to the knowledge of," or similarly qualified is correct and accurate without such qualification; (v) that all obligations imposed by any such documents on the parties thereto have been or will be performed or satisfied in accordance with their terms; and (vi) that the Companies, the Operating Partnership, the Management Companies and the Subsidiary Partnerships at all times will be organized and operated in accordance with the terms of such documents.
-We have further assumed that, except for any exceptions set forth in the representation letter described in the following paragraph, the statements and descriptions of the Companies', the Operating Partnership's, the Management Companies', and the Subsidiary Partnership's businesses, properties, and intended activities as described in the Registration Statement and the documents incorporated therein by reference are accurate and complete.
+We have further assumed that, except for any exceptions set forth in the representation letter described in the following paragraph, the statements and descriptions of the Companies', the Operating Partnership's, the Management Companies', and the Subsidiary Partnerships' businesses, properties, and intended activities as described in the Registration Statement and the documents incorporated therein by reference are accurate and complete.

 For purposes of rendering the opinions expressed herein, we also have assumed, with your consent, the accuracy of the representations contained in the letter from the Companies to us.
-These representations relate to the classification and operation of each of the REIT Members as a REIT and the organization and operation of the Operating Partnership and the Management Companies.
+These representations relate to the classification and operation of SPG and RPT as REITs and the organization and operation of the Operating Partnership and the Management Companies.